 Experience the Upstate’s newest zipline course at Keowee-Toxaway State Park

 SUNSET, S.C. – If you’re looking for a unique way to explore the outdoors, Upstate Zipline is the way to do it!
-South Carolina’s newest zipline course is set to open on March 11 at Keowee-Toxaway State Park.
+South Carolina’s newest zipline course opened in mid-March at Keowee-Toxaway State Park.

 “This is by volume, or by land coverage and length of the course, the biggest zipline in the United States.
 [It is] almost 2 miles of ziplining and 300 acres of coverage,” Upstate Zipline Owner Robert Nickell explained.
 “Most ziplines just zigzag back and forth on a small piece of property.
 This one uses the entire state park all the way down to the lake.”